This article first appeared on GPNmag.com (Production June 2017)

 While lighting technology can seem complicated, a basic understanding will help you evaluate your options.
 From there, your supplier can help you build a tailored solution for your needs.

-Tami Van Gaal is CEA division leader for Griffin.
-She can be reached at email@example.com.
+Written by – Tami Van Gaal is CEA division leader for Griffin.
+She can be reached at [email protected].